 The InFoMM CDT provides the ideal staging ground if you are a mathematician, or mathematically-oriented scientist, who wants to expand your arsenal of mathematical techniques, improve team-working and communication skills and tackle real-world problems from industry.

-Oxford University’s Mathematical Institute has a long tradition of mathematical modelling and scientific computing and these underpin the CDT training.
+The University of Oxford’s Mathematical Institute has a long tradition of mathematical modelling and scientific computing this four-year doctoral degree builds on that tradition.

 The CDT has a large portfolio of partner companies who are central to the design, delivery and support of all our activities.
-The current list of partners are:
+The current list of partners is:

-Four of our studentships can be awarded to successful applicants regardless of nationality.
-The remaining studentships are restricted to UK/EU nationals.
-Full details are given on our website..
+At least five of our studentships can be awarded to successful applicants regardless of nationality.
+The remaining studentships are restricted to UK nationals.
+Full details are given on our website.

 For more information about the CDT and for a guide to the application process, please visit: